 As in all major tournaments, the golden boot is one of the most prestigious awards and will give punters another opportunity to test their knowledge.
 The World Cup will feature some of the world’s best strikers, although you will need to consider their nationality before locking in a top goal-scorer bet.

-For example, Mohamed Salah is one of the hottest attacking players in the English Premier League, however, the Egyptian national team whom he is a part of is unlikely to progress very far in the tournament.
-Alternatively, players like Gabriel Jesus, Lionel Messi and Harry Kane are all top quality strikers who play for nations with a good pedigree and are much more likely to challenge for this prize.
+For example, Erling Haaland is perhaps the best young talent in the world today, shredding the English Premier League with ease and likely to be even better in a few years, however, the Norweigan national team whom he is a part of is unlikely to progress very far in the tournament, if they even qualify.
+Alternatively, players like Kylian Mbappe, Vinicious Junior and Bukayo Saka are all top quality forwards who play for nations with a good pedigree and are much more likely to challenge for this prize.

 Additionally, you can place bets on individuals to score during any match throughout the tournament.
 As a general rule, it is fairly difficult to tip a first or last goal-scorer, although you will find all players will be at particular odds to score at any time in the game.
 Look for the penalty and free-kick takers on each team before placing a bet, as these players will have an extra possibility of scoring.